 But what are the right systems to use to collect and analyze all of the data your machines and sensors producing?

 The two are very different solutions designed to do very different things.
-It is true that there is some overlap between the visualization capabilities of a Manufacturing Analytics and Tableau but that is where the similarities end.
+It is true that there is some overlap between the visualization capabilities of manufacturing analytics and Tableau, but that is where the similarities end.

 What is Manufacturing Analytics?

-- Acquire Data
+- Acquire data

-- Clean & Contextualize Data
+- Clean & contextualize data

-- Calculate Manufacturing KPIs
+- Calculate manufacturing KPIs

 Clean & Contextualize Data

-Some data should be filtered inside the plant and some once the data is sent to the cloud.
-This is done to reduce the noise and make sure the data used by the Manufacturing Analytics system is ready for display and calculations without further processing.
+Some data should be filtered inside the plant, and some, once the data is sent to the cloud.
+This is done to reduce the noise and make sure the data collected is ready for display and calculations without further processing.

 Calculate Manufacturing KPIs

 KPIs and metrics are key to any continuous improvement project and you must have the right metrics.
-The system will calculate things like OEE, cycle times, first pass yield and downtime in near real-time.
+The system will calculate things like OEE, cycle times, first-pass yield, and downtime in near real-time.

-Most systems have default dashboards by job role out of the box so each everyone from maintenance to plant managers to supervisors and schedulers have the data they need to do their jobs.
+Most systems have default dashboards by job role out of the box so everyone from maintenance to plant managers to supervisors and schedulers have the data they need to do their jobs.